TomStrepsil/web-toggle-point/examples/next/README.md

 - The webpack package cannot currently vary NextJs managed files such as [pages](https://nextjs.org/docs/app/building-your-application/routing/pages) themselves, but can vary modules they import ([Issue #9](https://github.com/ASOS/web-toggle-point/issues/9))
 - The `webpack` plugin uses webpack hooks, so is incompatible with the new TurboPack bundler
 - The `webpack` plugin uses Node JS APIs to access the filesystem, so may be incompatible with [the edge runtime](https://nextjs.org/docs/app/api-reference/edge#unsupported-apis)
+- The `webpack` plugin's default loading strategy (`deferredRequire`) is incompatible with the pages router in Next 14 (and presumed below), due to [issues](https://github.com/vercel/next.js/discussions/37520) whereby next converts deferred require into a `Promise`.
+It's fixed in Next 15.